damnkrishna/CyberGaurd-j/Google-Cyber-cert/foundation.md

 - **Confidentiality**: Protecting information from unauthorized access
 - **Integrity**: Ensuring information remains accurate and unaltered
-- **Availability**: Ensuring information and systems are accessible when need
+- **Availability**: Ensuring information and systems are accessible when needed
 ## Compliance

 The process of adhering to internal standards and external regulations, enabling organizations to avoid fines and security breaches.